cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.Number

-Lifetime of a cookie (in minutes) set by Cloudflare for users who get access to the origin.
+If set, the event will override the waiting room's `session_duration` property while it is active.

+If null, the event will inherit it.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#session_duration WaitingRoomEvent#session_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#session_duration WaitingRoomEvent#session_duration}

 ---